Special Branch: Papua New Guinea

 Special Branch sections of the New Guinea Police Force and Royal Papuan Constabulary, in Australia-controlled Territory of Papua and Territory of New Guinea, were established in 1947.
 These were merged into the Royal Papua New Guinea Constabulary in 1950.

 Rhodesia

 The British South Africa Police (BSAP) developed its Special Branch in the early 1950s amid growing political unrest in the Federation of Rhodesia and Nyasaland.
 It remained active following the dissolution of the federation and was instrumental in creating the Selous Scouts during the Rhodesian Bush War.
 Following formal recognition of Zimbabwean independence in 1980, the Special Branch was succeeded in part by the Central Intelligence Organisation and later, the Police Internal Security and Intelligence division (PISI).

 Singapore

-The Security and Intelligence Division (SID) is the foreign intelligence agency of Singapore responsible for gathering and analysing intelligence related to the country's external security.

-Although it is under the purview of the Ministry of Defence (MINDEF), it has a certain independence in that it is not under the control of either of the Permanent Secretaries for Defence.
+The Internal Security Department of Singapore was initially established as the Criminal Intelligence Department in 1918 after the Sepoy Mutiny of 1915.
+In 1933, the CID was renamed as Special Branch.

+In 1939, it was restructured into the Malayan Security Service (MSS) which was not yet fully operational by the time of the outbreak of the Second World War.
+The MSS was disrupted by the Japanese invasion and subsequent occupation of Singapore and Malaya.
+It was disbanded in 1948 and two secret branches, one in Singapore and the other in Malaysia, were created.

+The Singapore Special Branch (SSB) was first established on 23 August 1948 by the British colonial government, after the Communist Party of Malaya (CPM) launched an armed uprising to establish a communist state.
+It was structured under the Singapore Police Force and headed by a Deputy Commissioner.

+After Singapore achieved independence, the SSB was renamed as the Internal Security Department and became a separate agency on 17 February 1966, together with its foreign counterpart, the Security and Intelligence Division (SID).
+Both agencies operated under the former Ministry of Interior and Defence until 11 August 1970, when the ministry was split into the Ministry of Defence (MINDEF) and MHA with SID and ISD falling under them respectively.